-(iii) All the Lenders vide consoritum meeting held dated 7th Feb 2020 have decided to appoint credit rating agencies in CRISIL & CARE to assess the sustainable and unsustainable debt.
+(iii) All the Lenders vide consoritum meeting held dated 7th Feb 2020 have decided to appoint credit rating agencies ie CRISIL & CARE to assess the sustainable and unsustainable debt.
 Accordingly CRISIL & CARE have issued the RP4 Rating with Part A debt as Rs.
-236 crs(sustainable debt) & Part B Debt as Rs.
-316 crs (Unsustainable debt) (out of Rs.597 crs total debt as on 1st October 2020) and the same has been submitted to all the Lenders.
+236 crs(sustainable debt) & Part B Debt as ₹ 31,600 lakhs (Unsustainable debt) (out of ₹.59,700 lakhs total debt as on 1st October 2020) and the same has been submitted to all the Lenders.

 (iv) After receiving the RP4 ratings from the two credit rating agencies, the company has requested the Lenders vide consortium meetings dated 7th Oct 2020, 14th December 2020 to take up the proposal of the Resolution Plan with their Competent Authorities as per the RBI circular dated 7th June 2019.
-The Resolution Plan has been prepared based on the two RP4 Ratings issued by CRISH. & CARE.
+The Resolution Plan has been prepared based on the two RP4 Ratings issued by CRISIL & CARE.

-(v) Punjab National Bank have categorised the account as Non Performing Asset (NPA) as on 31st January 2020.
+(v) Punjab National Bank has categorised the account as Non Performing Asset (NPA) as on 31st January 2020.
 The recall letter has been received from PNB vide their letter dated 4th February 2020.
 Borrowings from PNB have been continued to be reported as Non current as all the Lenders in the consortium meeting dated 14th December 2020 agreed to take up the resolution proposal with their respective competent authorities.
-As on 31st March 2021, none of the Lenders have issued sanction letters for the Resolution Plan.
+During the consortium meeting held dated 6th May 2021, the lead bank ie., Union bank of India has communicated that the Resolution Plan is not accepted by their competent Authority.